Speak to an expert

 Can I keep my iBoost?

-Depending on the product, system, and manufacturer yes, you can still have the iBoost wired to the immersion heater in the cylinder.
+Yes, you can still connect the iBoost to the immersion heater in the cylinder.
+This depends on the product, system, and manufacturer.
 Please tell your designer so we can add it the installation notes.

 I have a vented system; can I change it to an unvented system?